mikeinredding/K1Max-Klipper-Eddy/README.md

 ## Prerequisites
 1. Root the printer as shown on [creality-helper-script wiki page](https://guilouz.github.io/Creality-Helper-Script-Wiki/firmwares/install-and-update-rooted-firmware-k1/).
-2. The git out of the box in v2.3.5.35 does not work with github.You shoud install functioning git before continue.
+2. The git out of the box in v2.3.5.35(**again I belive this should be .33**) does not work with github.You shoud install functioning git before continue.
 The simplest way to do that - use entware:
 ```bash
 wget http://bin.entware.net/mipselsf-k3.4/installer/generic.sh -O - | sh
 export PATH=/opt/bin:/opt/sbin:$PATH